mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 First, insert the SD card you just provisioned into the device.

-For the **BeagleBone Black only** (N/A to Raspberry Pi 3): Before powering on the BeagleBone Black, please press the *S2 button*, as shown below.
-Keep the button pressed for about 5 seconds after connecting power.
+For the **BeagleBone Black only** (N/A to Raspberry Pi 3): Before powering on the BeagleBone Black, press the *S2 button* (as shown below) and keep the button pressed for about 5 seconds while booting (power is connected).
 This will make the BeagleBone
 Black boot from the SD card instead of internal storage.

 ![Booting BeagleBone Black from SD card](beaglebone_black_sdboot.png)